asharma381/research-log/log.md

 * FiD takes .json as input: a list of QA entries where each entry has a context passage list
 * Pyserini then Apache Lucene

-Questions
+Questions for Professor William Wang
-* Generative Models an issue
+* Is using Generative Models an issue?
+* Before launching final dataset batch: Should we collect more sample runs?
+* How many more batches should we run at different price points for validation MTurks?